IDSIA/rexasi-pro/README.md

 ArXiv: https://arxiv.org/abs/2403.08984

-The dataset can be find on HuggingFace:
+The dataset can be found on HuggingFace:
 - https://huggingface.co/datasets/carlogrigioni/safe-road-crossing-aw-dataset